Last Updated on November 12, 2021 by Igor Karni

 I recommend a high handlebar and an upright seating position for a city electric bike.
 A high handlebar keeps your body upright, while you will have to bend your back to reach the handlebar with the sport variation.

 The upright seating position also gives you a better ability to look around, when you ride.
-Sports position handlebar will have you look mostly on the road.
+The sports position handlebar will have you look mostly on the road.
 This is usually not the most pleasant front view and head position when traveling in town.
 Sports variation makes it more difficult to see other bikers, pedestrians, and other potential obstacles, which can certainly be plenty on often-busy city streets.

 In sports variation, you will have to bend your neck to look ahead.
 While seating upright you will be looking ahead with ease.

 Similar to regular bikes, electric bikes also have various speeds.
 You want to have a minimum of four electric assistance levels/speeds for a city electric bike, including a zero speed where electric assistance is turned off.
 If your city is not too hilly, this would usually be more than enough.

 Zero speed is when electric assistance is not activated.
 This speed is usually a default one when you turn on your electric bike.
 At zero speed, there is no electric assistance.
 You can still pedal your bicycle.
 You will go as fast, as you can pedal.

 First speed will serve you well on flat streets, or when you want to give yourself a bit of exercise going up not too steep hills.
 On second speed, you can take on small and medium hills without much effort.
 The third speed is usually there just in case you would like to go a bit faster or if you encounter a steeper hill.

 Child seat mounting